null-create/sfs/README.md

 - [Chi] - Chi is a small, idiomatic and composable router for building HTTP services.
 - [SQLite3] - A sqlite3 driver that conforms to the built-in database/sql interface.
+- [envdecode] - envdecode is a Go package for populating structs from environment variables.